apache/dolphinscheduler/docs/docs/en/guide/parameter/priority.md

 The [useParam] node creates two parameters named 'key1' and 'key2'.
 The parameter 'key1' shares the same name as the one passed by the upstream node and is assigned a value of '11'.
 However, due to priority rules, this local value ('11') is discarded, and the final assigned value becomes '1', which is passed by the upstream node.

-2: Use SQL nodes to explain complex combined cases.
+2: Use Shell and SQL nodes to explain complex combined cases.

 ![priority-parameter04](../../../../img/new_ui/dev/parameter/priority_parameter04.png)